Pharmacy Technician PHT.S.CRT

 One-year Technical Certificate - 33 - 34 Credit Hours

 Department: Allied Health

 Effective as of Fall 2018

 What is the program about?

 This program prepares individuals to perform the technical and specialized skills of a pharmacy technician within retail, mail-order, hospital, nursing homes and home health care settings.
 The program is designed to develop knowledge and understanding of basic pharmacology, maintenance of patient records, drug-product preparation and distribution and record-keeping.
-Potential students 1) Must possess a high school equivalency certificate or a high school diploma, 2) Must be 18 years or older, 3) Must demonstrate English language proficiency (including reading, writing, and speaking).
+Students, in order to register for ALH1123 and ALH1183, must: possess a high school equivalency certificate or a high school diploma, be 18 years or older, demonstrate English language proficiency (including reading, writing, and speaking).
 A portion of this program will involve 80 hours of simulated lab and 210 hours of directed practice within a pharmacy.
-A state and federal background check and immunizations will be required prior to starting the directed practice.
-Upon completion of the program students may take the national Pharmacy Technician Certification Board Examination.
-A grade of "C" or better is required in all courses to complete the program.
-A grade of "B" or better is required in the pharmacy technician core courses to be eligible to participate in the directed practice.
+A state and federal background check, immunizations, and Healthcare Professional CPR will be required prior to starting the directed practice.
+Upon completion of the program students are eligible to sit for the national Pharmacy Technician Certification Board Examination.
+A grade of C or better is required in all courses to complete the program.

 - Demonstrate knowledge of the scope of pharmacy practice, including sterile compounding, nonsterile compounding, beginning pharmacology and pharmaceutical calculations.

 - Demonstrate professionalism including knowledge of cultural competence, self-care and communication skills.